 Meanwhile, you’ll want to have sterilized your jars and prepare your vinegar, sugar and salt.
 Once you have your pepper slices packed into your jar, carefully pour the hot liquid over the peppers and top with the lid and ring, leaving 1/2-inch of headspace.

+Refrigerate up to 1 month or you can process the peppers in a boiling water bath according to the altitude where you live.
 You’ll want to place the jar in a cool place for 24 hours, until the jar has properly sealed.
 Once sealed, you can transfer the peppers to your pantry for up to a year and a half.

 Here’s my Pickled Peppers recipe.
 If you love banana peppers as much as we do, make ’em soon!